 While the conclusion of this trial awaits, this case serves as an indication of the problems the EEOC considers imperative when examining employer’s drug testing.

-If you failed to obtain employment after failing a drug test for a drug that is prescribed to you by a doctor, contact The Law Offices of Eric L. Pines, PLLC and schedule a case evaluation with our experienced and skilled employment law attorney.
+If you failed to obtain employment after failing a drug test for a drug that is prescribed to you by a doctor, contact Pines Federal and schedule a case evaluation with our experienced and skilled federal employment law attorney.